community-led-design/kit/src/resources/facilitation-for-creativity.md

 metaImage: /assets/media/img_2571.jpg
-metaImageAlt: A photo looking down onto a desktop filled with paper, colourful sticky notes, colourful stickers, pencils, pipe cleaners, and the arms and hands of severl participants who are writing or playing with the materials.
+metaImageAlt: A photo looking down onto a desktop filled with paper, colourful sticky notes, colourful stickers, pencils, pipe cleaners, and the arms and hands of several participants who are writing or playing with the materials.
 type: Guide
 buildingBlock: Facilitation
 ---